Ecotourism: Risks and benefits

 Ecotourism is a sub-component of the field of sustainable tourism.
-Ecotourism must serve to maximize ecological benefits, while contributing to the economic, social and cultural wellbeing of communities living close to ecotourism venues.
+Ecotourism must serve to maximize ecological benefits while contributing to the economic, social, and cultural wellbeing of communities living close to ecotourism venues.

-Potential ecological, economic and sociocultural benefits associated with ecotourism are described below.
+Even while ecotourism is often presented as a responsible form of tourism, it nonetheless carries several risks.
+Potential ecological, economic, and sociocultural benefits associated with ecotourism are described below.